jfo/blog/source/drafts/what-i-did-at-hacker-school.md

 lisps have been used in generative music research.
 Also lisp was very exotic and seemed really hard, and trying things that would normally seem too hard is one of the things they told us to do in our batch.
-Unlike my hemming and hawing about python and ruby, clojure is _actually_ different from anything I had donec\w before... a completely different paradigm- both syntactically (zomg parens amirite?) and functionally (functionally).
+Unlike my hemming and hawing about python and ruby, clojure is _actually_ different from anything I had done before... a completely different paradigm- both syntactically (zomg parens amirite?) and functionally (functionally).
 The ruby koans worked for me, and I found the [Clojure Koans](http://clojurekoans.com/) pretty approachable as